The Top 10 Most Dangerous Roads in the UK

 The A258 - Petworth, West Sussex to Chichester

-This particular road is home to some very long, fast straights and several sharp bends.
-Plus, the road is prone to terrible visibility.
+The A258 road is home to some long, fast straights and subsequent sharp bends, especially between Petworth and Chichester.
+Because of this, the road is prone to bad visibility.
 This is not a road to be driven on lightly.
-It features sudden elevation and several residential areas along the way, making it very unpredictable and dangerous.
+It features sudden elevation and several residential areas along the way, making it unpredictable and dangerous.

-Whether you’re driving in the summer with blinding sunlight or driving in the harsh winter conditions, it’s very important to take caution when travelling along this dreadful route.
+Whether you are driving in the summer in blinding sunlight or driving under harsh winter conditions, take caution on the A258.

 The A303/A371 - Gateway to Somerset

-Throughout this landscape lie several iconic landmarks, including Castle Cary, Stonehenge, and Cheddar Gorge.
-The A371 and the A303 have become home to heavy holiday traffic and provide the main route for most commuters within the surrounding areas.
+Throughout this landscape lie several iconic landmarks, including Castle Cary, Stonehenge and Cheddar Gorge.
+The A371 and the A303 are used to heavy holiday traffic and provide the main route for most commuters within the surrounding areas.

-This 12-mile stretch features sudden drops, light-altering tree tunnels, and soft verges, plus a whole host of twists and turns along the way.
-In combination with stressed-out commuters, road works, and heavy traffic, it's no surprise that this road has become well-known for being one of the south-west's most dangerous roads.
+This 12-mile stretch features sudden drops, light-altering tree tunnels and soft verges, plus a whole host of twists and turns along the way.
+In combination with stressed-out commuters, road works and heavy traffic, it should come as no surprise that this road has become well-known for being one of the south-west's most dangerous roads.

 Rosedale Chimney Bank

-Rosedale Chimney Bank is known by cyclists as ‘Chain Breaker’.
+Rosedale Chimney Bank is known by cyclists as the ‘Chain Breaker’.
 This road features a steep challenge that even modern cars can struggle with.
-The 13% incline means that this road is one of two of the shared steepest roads in England, alongside the daunting Hardknott Pass.
+The 33% incline means that this road is one of two of the joint steepest roads in England, alongside the daunting Hardknott Pass.

-Despite Rosedale Chimney Bank not being a major road, it is still home to minor levels of traffic that takes vehicles through the North Yorkshire Moors.
+Despite Rosedale Chimney Bank not being a major road, it is still home to minor levels of traffic that take vehicles through the North Yorkshire Moors.
 It connects Hutton-le-Hole to Rosedale Abbey.
 You can expect dizzying heights, super-fast drops, and a stressfully steep hill climb along the route.
-This road is definitely not one for the fainthearted and one that should be avoided if possible.
+This road is definitely not one for the fainthearted, and one that should be avoided if possible.

-The UK, despite being a very small island, is home to some of the most challenging and dangerous roads around.
-Whether you’re looking to take on the epic highlands or sweep your way through the North Yorkshire Moors, it’s important to always be prepared, no matter what.
+Despite the UK being a relatively small and non-mountainous island, it is home to some of the most challenging and dangerous roads around.
+Whether you are looking to take on the epic Highlands or sweep your way through the North Yorkshire Moors, always take the time to prepare.

 If you have been involved in a road traffic accident that wasn’t your fault, find out how you could make a claim for compensation by visiting our dedicated page.
 Alternatively, get in touch with our friendly team of personal injury solicitors today by calling 0345 872 6666.